ebenezermerd/CropCalendar/replit.md

 # Crop Calendar Gantt Export Tool

 ### Overview
 The Crop Calendar Gantt Export Tool is a professional-grade application designed to process agricultural data, visualize crop seasonality, and prepare it for export.
 It streamlines the workflow from raw file upload to interactive Gantt chart visualization, focusing on robust data parsing, intelligent column mapping, and flexible filtering.
-The tool aims to provide a clear, interactive overview of crop planting, growing, and harvesting periods, enabling detailed analysis and future export capabilities.
+The tool aims to provide a clear, interactive overview of crop harvesting periods, enabling detailed analysis and future export capabilities.

 ### User Preferences
 No explicit user preferences were provided in the original `replit.md` file.